lydamian/chess-club/brainstorm.md

 2- user2 record, where user_id is user2.id and opponent_user_id is user1.id

 please add the corresponding type enum casts where necessary

+% TODOs 07/10/2024
+Fix the draw bug not working,
+Add validation to the create user and the create_game routes

+Make fetching more automatic whenever data changes Alerts on success and on failure in the admin form Pagination of 10 users
+Add the score deltas in the user page (mabye the new rank and delta)

+Fix all the typescript errors

+Test everything alot